FloresFelipe/VS-Code-Integration-Demonstrations/vscode-as-development-environment/jupyter-notebooks/readme.md

 > __Note:__ You don't actually need to type the whole command.
 If you type `New Jupy`the command will appear for you.

-6. Save the file as `test-remote-jupyter.py`.
+6. Save the file as `test-remote-jupyter.ipynb`.

 7. With the Notebook open, notice that there is a Kernel Selector button at the upper-right hand corner.
 Click on it on **Select Another Kernel** and **Select Remote Kernel** at the top of VS Code UI.